jbinko/ADAW/README.md

 Fortunately, Azure SQL Database implements such native features on the database engine level (row-level security) which makes implementation of such security trimming and auditing easier.

-This requires to propagate security context from viewing user to the database level.
-PowerBI is able to understand a propagate security context (user cloud identity) to the business data domain database and database is able to use such identity, authenticate, authorize and filter data for such user based on the identity or roles this user belongs to.
+This requires propagating security context from viewing user to the database level.
+PowerBI can understand a propagate security context (user cloud identity) to the business data domain database and database is able to use such identity, authenticate, authorize and filter data for such user based on the identity or roles this user belongs to.

 ## Deployment